Kohnert posets and polynomials of northeast diagrams: Bounded posets

 We now prove part (ii), continuing with $x_1$, $x_2$, and $x_3$ chosen so that $(c_1,r_1,-c_2,r_2,-c_3,r_3)$ is maximal in the lexicographic ordering.
-Part (i) and condition (e) imply that all of the cells in column $c_2$ above row $r_2$ have a corresponding cell in column $c_1$ above row $r_1$.
-Moreover, there is exactly one cell in column $c_1$ above row $r_1$ that doesn't have a pair.
+Part (i) and condition (e) imply that all of the cells in column $c_2$ above row $r_3$ have a corresponding cell in column $c_1$ above row $r_3$.
+This means that $x_3$ is the only cell in column $c_2$ above row $r_2$ that does not have a cell in the same row in column $c_1$.

 In other words, $\cwt(D_0)_{c_1}- \cwt_{\leq r_1}(D_0)_{c_1}+1=\cwt(D_0)_{c_2}-\cwt_{\leq r_2}(D_0)_{c_2}$.
 Rewriting this yields where the fact that this quantity is greater than zero is due to condition (c).
-Thus we have that If $x_1'$ has no empty positions beneath it, then $r_1'\leq r_2'$ follows directly from \eqref{eq:bwt}.
+Thus, we have that If $x_1'$ has no empty positions beneath it, then $r_1'\leq r_2'$ follows directly from \eqref{eq:bwt}.
 Hence we may now assume $x_1'$ has a space beneath it in its column.
 By Lemma~\ref{lem:space-below-cell-iff-heavy-column-at-right}, this means that there is some column $\hat{c}>c_1$ with

 We choose the leftmost such column, and we claim that such a $\hat{c}$ must satisfy $\hat{c}\geq c_2$.
 Suppose, for contradiction, that $\hat{c}$ satisfies $c_1<\hat{c}<c_2$.

 \textbf{Case 1:} $(r_3, \hat{c})\notin D_0$.
 Let $z=(r_z,\hat{c})$ be the uppermost cell in column $\hat{c}$ that is below $r_3$; such a cell must exist by \eqref{eq:hatcdef}.
 Then either the triple $z$, $x_2$, $x_3$ satisfies (a) - (e) if $r_z\leq r_2$, or by the northeast property of $D_0$ there is a triple $z$, $(r_z,c_2)$, $x_3$ that satisfies (a) - (e).
 In either situation, lexicographic maximality of our choice of triple is violated since $\hat{c}>c_1$, which produces a contradiction.